steph-koopmanschap/jasma/DOCS.md

 Once docker is installed copy either `docker-compose-production.yml` or `docker-compose-development.yml` to `docker-compose.yml`.  <br />
 Use the following command to do so: <br />
-`cp docker-compose-development docker-compose.yml` <br />
+`cp docker-compose-development.yml docker-compose.yml` <br />

-NOTE: If you are running the postgresql, redis, or nginx services on your host machine you need to turn them off
+NOTE: If you are running the postgresql, redis, or nginx services on your host machine you need to turn them off  <br />
-      Or else you might connect to those services instead of the docker services.
+      Or else you might connect to those services instead of the docker services.  <br />
       You can stop those services with the following commands:
 ```
 sudo systemctl stop postgresql